 The national part of the broker exam has 80 questions, and the state-specific part of the exam has 50 questions.
 All of the questions are multiple-choice.
 To pass the test, you must receive a 75% or higher.

-If you do not pass the exam, you will receive a diagnostic report indicating your strengths and weaknesses on particular subject matters.
+If you don’t pass the exam, you’ll receive a diagnostic report indicating your strengths and weaknesses on particular subject matters.
 You can use this information to help you study before retaking the exam.

 Can I use my California real estate license in Oregon?

 The short answer to this question is “no,” you can’t use your California real estate license in Oregon.

 However, an out-of-state real estate agent can perform work on a “nonresidential real estate” transaction (defined as property that has or could have commercial development or a property with five or more residential units) in Oregon if the out-of-state real estate agent enters into a written cooperative agreement with an Oregon licensee.

 [Related article: Real Estate License Reciprocity & Portability: A State-by-State Guide)